South African Safaris

 |When to go|

 South Africa has been referred to as a ‘World In One Country’ and a ‘Rainbow Nation’.
-It does indeed have some of the most awesome and diverse scenery, wonderful wildlife and the richest mixes of culture found in Africa today – we recommend visiting more than once!
+It is huge and offers some of the most awesome and diverse scenery, wonderful wildlife and the richest mixes of culture found in Africa today – we recommend visiting more than once!

-South Africa is located at the southern tip of Africa and is divided into nine provinces.
+Located at the southern tip of Africa, South Africa is divided into nine provinces.
 The country has a huge coastline running from Mozambique in the east all the way around to Namibia in the west – some 2,798 kilometres which borders two oceans - the South Atlantic and the Indian Ocean.
 To the north of the country lie Namibia, Botswana and Zimbabwe; to the east are Mozambique and Swaziland.